Isdanbull/isdanbull.github.io/_posts/2022-03-06-mushrooms.md

 Yep, looking good.
-Our next step is to figure out what all of these letters mean - fortunetly kaggle provides a data dictionary.
+Our next step is to figure out what all of these letters mean - fortunately kaggle provides a data dictionary.
 Let's use it to map the letters to their meanings and run the describe again:

 <div>
 <style scoped>